 We are calling all youth in the shire to join the Collective’s first group of young people to help inspire change for the future and be the driver of events and programs in the shire.
-Get in touch and come along to one of the following meet-ups:
+Get in touch and come along to the monthly meeting in Dalyellup.

 WHERE: Dalyellup Community Centre

 Free food and drinks will be provided.
 RSVP to Shire of Capel’s Youth Development Officer – Chloerissa Eadie contact us or call 0428 176 032.

 In Term Program

 Capel Youth Collective started its first Drama Club last year and will continue for Term 2, 2018.
 The group meets every Wednesday from 4pm-5.30pm in the Capel Community Centre.
 The workshops are about building basic acting skills through improvisation, characterisation and scene work.
 The Drama Club is all about having fun and being involved in something new, while meeting like-minded young people and forming new friendships.
 The workshop is open to 10-15 year olds.
 You can register here.

 The Collective is trialling a youth art workshop on Tuesday afternoons in the Capel Community Centre with local artist Tracie Walsh from 4.30pm to 5.30pm.
 You can register here.